jahanalem/LinkedIn2GitHub/README.md

 ## 📚 Articles:

 ### 61. 🌍 LiliShop Security Series — Part 8: CORS Misconfiguration & Security Headers
+A small bug let a fake website trick browsers into treating it as trusted — meaning it could secretly read a logged-in user's data.
+This post covers the fix, plus four extra browser rules that block similar tricks.

 [Read More](https://github.com/jahanalem/LinkedIn2GitHub/blob/main/0060_LiliShop-Security-08-CORS-SecurityHeaders.md)

 ---

 ### 60. 🔍 LiliShop Security Series — Part 7: Information Disclosure — Logs, Error Messages, and User Enumeration
+Sometimes a system leaks small clues without anyone hacking it — through log files, error messages, or even a simple "does this email exist?" check.
+This post shows where LiliShop found these clues and closed them.

 [Read More](https://github.com/jahanalem/LinkedIn2GitHub/blob/main/0059_LiliShop-Security-07-InformationDisclosure.md)

 ---

 ### 59. 💳 LiliShop Security Series — Part 6: Payment & Business Logic Integrity — Defending Against Price and Quantity Tampering
+What if someone typed a negative number for how many items they're buying, or changed a price in the request?
+This post shows how LiliShop double-checks every number before charging a card — including a real rounding bug that quietly undercharged customers.

 [Read More](https://github.com/jahanalem/LinkedIn2GitHub/blob/main/0058_LiliShop-Security-06-PaymentIntegrity-Tampering.md)

 ---

 ### 58. 🔓 LiliShop Security Series — Part 5: Broken Access Control — IDOR and Function-Level Authorization
+Could one customer see another customer's private data just by changing a number in a request?
+This post shows three different ways LiliShop checks "does this really belong to you?" — plus a hidden admin page that used to have no real lock on it, and now does.

 [Read More](https://github.com/jahanalem/LinkedIn2GitHub/blob/main/0057_LiliShop-Security-05-BrokenAccessControl-IDOR.md)

 ---

 ### 57. 🌐 LiliShop Security Series — Part 4: Server-Side Request Forgery (SSRF) — The Printess Callback
+When a partner service (Printess) finishes rendering a customer's design, it sends LiliShop's server a message saying "it's ready, download it from this address."
+The problem: nothing stopped a stranger from sending that same kind of message but pointing at a different address instead — one reaching private things only the server should access, like its own secret cloud keys.
+This post covers the two separate checks — one confirming the message really came from Printess, the other confirming the address is actually safe — that now close that door.

 [Read More](https://github.com/jahanalem/LinkedIn2GitHub/blob/main/0056_LiliShop-Security-04-SSRF-PrintessCallback.md)

 ---

 ### 56. 🔑 LiliShop Security Series — Part 3: The JWT Forgery Vulnerability in Google Sign-In
+When you sign in with Google, it gives your browser a signed proof of who you are — like an ID card with a seal on it.
+LiliShop's code only read what that ID card said, but never actually checked whether the seal was real.
+That meant anyone could make their own fake ID card claiming to be any user, including an admin, and the app would simply believe it.

 [Read More](https://github.com/jahanalem/LinkedIn2GitHub/blob/main/0055_LiliShop-Security-03-GoogleSignIn-JWTForgery.md)

 ---

 ### 55. 🔐 LiliShop Security Series — Part 2: Multi-Factor Authentication (MFA) Implementation
+How LiliShop added a second security step for admin logins — a phone app code, backup codes in case you lose your phone, and a fix so mistyping the code doesn't force you to start the login over from scratch.

 [Read More](https://github.com/jahanalem/LinkedIn2GitHub/blob/main/0054_LiliShop-Security-02-MFA.md)

 ---

 ### 54. 🛡️ LiliShop Security Series — Part 1: Brute-Force Attack Protection
+How LiliShop stops attackers from guessing passwords over and over.
+Two protections work together — one slows down anyone hammering the login page, the other locks an account after too many wrong tries — and four real examples show why you need both.

 [Read More](https://github.com/jahanalem/LinkedIn2GitHub/blob/main/0053_LiliShop-Security-01-BruteForce-Protection.md)

 ---

 ### 53. How I Deployed LiliShop to Azure
+How I set up automatic deployment for LiliShop — combining a separate frontend and backend project into one live website, and keeping every password and API key out of the code itself.

 [Read More](https://github.com/jahanalem/LinkedIn2GitHub/blob/main/0052_Deploy-LiliShop-to-Azure.md)

 ---

 ### 52.1 Resolving Compilation Warnings in a .NET Project
+Why I cleaned up 468 warnings in my code down to zero.
+It's not about tidiness — when there are hundreds of warnings, nobody reads them, and a genuinely important one could easily get lost in the noise.

 [Read More](https://github.com/jahanalem/LinkedIn2GitHub/blob/main/0051_resolving-compilation-warnings.md)

 ---